Kaviya-lab/MessEase/README.md

 There's no Supabase Auth involved, so row-level security is intentionally open (any client can read/write) — access control is enforced in the app's UI/routing instead, not at the database layer.
 See the comment block at the top of `supabase/schema.sql` for the full reasoning and what to tighten if you ever go beyond a trusted classroom demo.

-## What's still mock/simplified (be ready to talk about this in an interview)
+## Future Enhancements:

 - **No real authentication** — student login is name + roll number with no password, and admin is one fixed account.
-This is fine for a closed classroom demo but is the single biggest thing to call out as "next step" — e.g. add Supabase Auth with magic links or college SSO, and move the admin check server-side.
 - **RLS is wide open** — since there's no `auth.uid()` to key policies off, every table currently allows any client to read/write.
-Good talking point: "I'd add Supabase Auth + tighten RLS to scope each student to their own rows before this touches real data."
+So we can add Supabase Auth + tighten RLS to scope each student to their own rows before this touches real data."
 - **Payments are tracked, not processed** — "Pay Now" / billing doesn't move real money.
 Wiring up Razorpay or Stripe Checkout is the natural next step.
 - **No push notifications** — announcements just live in the database; a service worker + Web Push (or Supabase's realtime channel, which is already used for attendance) could notify students live.
 - **Wallet balance is just a number on the profile** — there's no transaction ledger yet.
 Useful enhancement: a `wallet_transactions` table for an auditable history.

-These are good, honest things to mention if asked "what would you add next" in an interview — it shows you understand the gap between a working demo and a production system.

-## License

-MIT — free to use and modify for your own project/college assignment.